Time Series as Images: Vision Transformer for Irregularly Sampled Time Series: Experiments

 \subsection{Regular Time Series Classification}

-The advantage of our approach is that it can be used to model any shape of time series, whether it is regular or not.
-We thus also tested the performance of our approach on regular time series data.
-We selected seven representative regular multivariate time series datasets from the UEA Time Series Classification Archive~\cite{uea}, which have diverse characteristics in terms of the number of classes, variables, and time series length.
-We follow \cite{tst} to use these baselines for comparison: DTW$_D$ which stands for dimension-Dependent DTW combined with dilation-CNN~\cite{franceschi2019unsupervised}, LSTM~\cite{lstm}, XGBoost~\cite{xgboost}, Rocket~\cite{rocket}, and a transformer-based TST~\cite{tst} which operates on fully observed numerical time series data.
+An advantage of our approach is its ability to model time series of diverse shapes and scales, whether they are regular or irregular.
+To evaluate the performance of our approach on regular time series data, we conducted experiments on ten representative multivariate time series datasets from the UEA Time Series Classification Archive~\citep{uea}.
+These datasets exhibit diverse characteristics, as summarized in Table~\ref{tab:regular_result}.
+It is worth noting that the PS dataset in our evaluation contains an exceptionally high number of variables (963), while the EW dataset has extremely long time series (17984).
+We specifically selected these two datasets to assess the effectiveness of our approach in handling large numbers of variables and long time series.
+We follow \citep{tst} to use these baselines for comparison: DTW$_D$ which stands for dimension-Dependent DTW combined with dilation-CNN~\citep{franceschi2019unsupervised}, LSTM~\citep{lstm}, XGBoost~\citep{xgboost}, Rocket~\citep{rocket}, and a transformer-based TST~\citep{tst} which operates on fully observed numerical time series.

-The performance comparisons are shown in Table~\ref{tab:regular_result}.
-Our approach performs consistently well on these seven datasets with different characteristics.
-Its average accuracy is second-best and close to the best-performed baseline method TST.
-By contrast, on the irregularly sampled time series datasets, ViTST outperforms Transformer (Trans-mean) as discussed in Sect~\ref{sect:experiment}.
-It should be noted that most of the algorithms on regular and irregular time series are studied separately and could not handle the other type of time series well.
-However, our approach achieves promising results on both regular and irregular time series, showing its superiority in generality and effectiveness.